Five ways to protect your mental health this holiday

 If you are struggling, know that there is help and hope.

-If, despite your best efforts, you feel overwhelmed with feelings of anxiety or sadness, negative feelings are persistent or get in the way of your daily life, you should reach out for mental health support:
+If, despite your best efforts, you feel overwhelmed with feelings of anxiety or sadness, or if your negative feelings are persistent or get in the way of your daily life, you should reach out for mental health support:

 Holidays aren’t magical for everyone.
 That’s because the “most wonderful time of the year” can be fraught with challenges and situations that affect our mental health.
 Be prepared.
 If you’re dreading the holidays, don’t let them just happen to you.
 Get out in front of them.
 And take good care.